benscarlson/cluc/Readme.md

 ## poc

-Contains sessions used for testing and developing
+This folder contains sessions used for testing and developing.

 # data